divyapardeshicummins/fictional-system/README.md

-This ia a hospital managment system project.
+This ia a hospital managment system project using various data structures in java
 Features:
 1.Priority based queing with specialised doctor assigning as per needed for treatment 2.Hospital schedule for the day(with time)and next appoinments allotments for the patient